brunomilhomem/dbt_demo/README.md

 grant usage,create schema on database DEV to role transformer;
 grant usage on schema "DEV"."RAW" to role transformer;
 grant all on schema "DEV"."ANALYTICS" to role transformer;
+grant all on schema "DEV"."STG" to role transformer;
 grant select on all tables in schema "DEV"."RAW" to role transformer;
 grant select on future tables in schema "DEV"."RAW" to role transformer;
 ```